The Making Of A Gigolo (2) - Martha Thompson

 She froze again, as he went back and looked.
-He went back to hold the ladder and told her to give it three more twists.
+He returned to hold the ladder and told her to give it three more twists.
 She did, using all her weight, and he instructed her to take the rope from her mouth and slip the noose over the end of the rod and pull it tight.
-Then while she held the bar parallel with the ground, he had her stay still again, as he tied the other end of the rope off around the trunk, below the split.
+Then while she held the bar parallel with the ground, he had her stay still again as he tied the other end of the rope off around the trunk, below the split.
 That kept the rod from whirling as she let off pressure, and kept the wire tight.
 Holding the ladder again, he told her to come down.

 This time, however, she was looking down, as he was looking up.

 She was blushing when she reached the ground.

 “You were looking up my dress,” she said, accusingly.

 “I couldn’t really help it, Ma’am,” said Bobby.

 “I wasn’t planning on climbing a ladder,” she said.
 “It’s just been so hot that underthings seem so ... unnecessary.”

 “Ma’am, what you do is really none of my business,” he said.

 “I thought you were going to call me Martha,” she said.